 Let it Rot

 Do you throw away foodstuffs like vegetable peels and coffee grounds?
 If so, then you’re robbing your lawn and garden of the benefits only compost can provide.
 Set these items aside in a sealable bucket under your kitchen sink, then add them to your compost pile or tumbler from time to time.
 This is one of the easiest and most rewarding ways to recycle.
 Plus, the results are nothing short of delicious.
+This will make your yard more eco-friendly.

 Use Composite Decking Materials